forcedotcom/cli/releasenotes/sfdx/README.md

     ```bash
     sfdx sobject describe --sobject ApexCodeCoverage --use-tooling-api --target-org my-scratch-org
     ```

-    And just in case we weren't clear, the existing commands work exactly as before!
+    Finally, just in case we weren't clear, the existing commands work exactly as before!
 But give this new stuff a try, it's pretty cool.

 * NEW: Change the source-tracked file batch size during a deploy or retrieve with the new `SFDX_SOURCE_TRACKING_BATCH_SIZE` environment variable.
 The default value for this env var is 8,000 (Windows) and 15,000 (Linux/macOS).